Goodbye June (film)

-Goodbye June is an upcoming Christmas drama film directed by Kate Winslet in her directorial debut, from a screenplay written by her son Joe Anders.
+Goodbye June is a 2025 Christmas family drama film directed by Kate Winslet in her directorial debut, from a screenplay written by her son, Joe Anders.
 It stars an ensemble cast that includes Toni Collette, Johnny Flynn, Andrea Riseborough, Timothy Spall, Helen Mirren, and Winslet herself.
+The film is set during Christmas, in which the characters gather around their dying mother, and confront themes of grief, reconciliation, and love.

+Winslet explained that she had not initially intended to direct, but after reading Anders' script she decided to take on the role of director as well as actor and producer.
+She emphasised the therapeutic nature of the story, describing it as "about family, not just about death".
+Winslet selected several department heads who were newcomers, including composer Ben Harlan, production designer Alison Harvey, and costume designer Grace Clark, reflecting her desire to give opportunities to emerging talent.
+She also adopted unconventional filming methods, such as using small microphones on actors instead of traditional boom equipment, to create a more intimate atmosphere on set.

-The film is scheduled to be released in select theaters in the United Kingdom and United States on 12 December 2025, and on Netflix on 24 December 2025.
+Goodbye June was released in select theatres in the United Kingdom and United States on 12 December 2025, and began streaming on Netflix on 24 December.